-A few months ago, I went to the emergency room thinking I was having a heart attack.
-I felt a squeezing of my heart.
-The tests said my heart was fine, but that I had GERD.
-I now take Pepcid for it.
-Can you recommend a healthier solution?
+QUESTION: Not long ago, I went to the emergency room thinking I was having a heart attack.
+I felt a squeezing sensation in my chest.
+The tests revealed that my heart was fine, but that I had GERD.
+I was prescribed a prescription medication to treat the heartburn.
+Can you recommend a healthier treatment for GERD?

-GERD, or gastroesophageal reflux disease, is an excess of stomach acid that rises into the esophagus.
-You feel heartburn, a burning discomfort behind the breastbone.
-If this occurs more than once a week, you could have GERD.
+ANSWER: GERD, or gastroesophageal reflux disease, is an excess of stomach acid that rises into the esophagus.
+This causes heartburn—a burning discomfort behind the breastbone that can be mistaken for a heart attack.
+If the heartburn occurs more than once a week, you could have GERD.

 Anybody with GERD should avoid what I call the four evils: tobacco smoke, aspirin, alcohol, and caffeine.
 These substances have the potential to weaken the sphincter between the esophagus and the stomach below.
 If the sphincter loosens, more acid can reflux upward causing the irritation and discomfort.

-An addition, here are some remedies that have helped patients of mine with GERD.
+In addition, here are some treatments for GERD that have helped patients of mine.
 Try one or two for a week and see what works best for you.

-- Deglycyrrhizinated licorice (extracted from licorice root) promotes repair and regrowth of the digestive tract lining, and is very soothing.
-Some patients with chronic obstructive pulmonary disease, who also had GERD, told me that the licorice cleared up the reflux.
-Howís that for a side effect?
+Deglycyrrhizinated licorice (extracted from licorice root) promotes repair and regrowth of the digestive tract lining and is very soothing.
 Take it as a tincture under the tongue, a full dropperful three times throughout the day.
 Or you can also use chewable tablets.
-Take 250ñ500 mg once or twice a day after meals.
+Take 250 to 500 mg once or twice a day after meals.

-- Glutamine is an amino acid that supports the immune system and also has GI tract reparative properties.
+Glutamine is an amino acid that supports the immune system and also has GI tract reparative properties.
 One patient experienced relief from 1,000 mg of glutamine in ginger tea daily.
-I suggest 1–3 grams a day.
+I suggest 1 to 3 grams a day.
 Take as powder or capsule.

-You can purchase all of these products at most health food stores.
+You can purchase all of these treatments for GERD at most health-food stores.